MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

     bcdedit.exe -set {globalsettings} bootuxdisabled on
     ```

->[!note]
+> [!NOTE]
->Anytime you rebuild the BCD information, for example using bcdboot, you'll have to re-run the above commands.
+> Anytime you rebuild the BCD information, for example using bcdboot, you'll have to re-run the above commands.

 ## Custom Logon